KhaelK138/KhaelK138.github.io/markdown/KioskBreakouts.md

 - Can place direct commands in `.bat` or `.cmd` files, such as something as simple as `powershell`
   - For a full list of executable file types: [https://aerorock.co.nz/list-of-executable-file-extensions-windows/](https://aerorock.co.nz/list-of-executable-file-extensions-windows/)
 - Can run Visual Basic inside a `.vbs` file with the following `set objApp = CreateObject("WScript.Shell"): objApp.Run "powershell"`
+- Can simply right-click and say "open in terminal", which can surprisingly work sometimes

 **Bypassing Disabled Interactive Sessions**
 - If `cmd` is run with `/K` or `/C`, it won't allow for interactive commands